zapwizard/radiation_king_radio/README.md

 ##Neopixels:
 An array of 8 Neopixels are used to light up the gauge display.
 As you change bands, the a signle will light up briefly to indicate which band number you are on.

+##Ultra Sonic Remote:
+Using a SPH0641LU4H-1 Mems Microphone, and PWM audio a 1950's mechanical remote can be setup to operate the radio.
+The frequencies of each button can be set in the settings.

 #Licence:
 Licence: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)